kecheng55/kecheng/content/post/getting-started/index.md

 ## About Me

-I am a committed researcher with a background encompassing chemical biology, medicinal chemistry, and nanomedicine.
+<p style='text-align: justify;'> I am a committed researcher with a background encompassing chemical biology, medicinal chemistry, and nanomedicine.
 My odyssey in the world of science commenced with the development of tetrazole-based drugs via chemoproteomics.
-Since then, I have been on an unwavering mission to expand the horizons of human understanding, conducting one experiment at a time.<p style='text-align: justify;'> Your Text </p>
+Since then, I have been on an unwavering mission to expand the horizons of human understanding, conducting one experiment at a time. </p>

 ## Research Interests

-My research interests are broad, spanning the domains of chemistry and biology.
+<p style='text-align: justify;'> My research interests are broad, spanning the domains of chemistry and biology.
 I am particularly captivated by the creation of innovative chemical methodologies, the development of functional small-molecule probes, and the exploration of self-assembling nanomaterials.
 My endeavors in these domains aim to advance drug discovery and explore diverse therapeutic avenues.
-I take pride in my contributions to the scientific community, as highlighted in the  [**publications**](https://chengresearch.com/#featured){style="text-align: justify;"}
+I take pride in my contributions to the scientific community, as highlighted in the  [**Publications**](https://chengresearch.com/#featured) </p>

 ## Collaborations

-Collaboration is the heart of scientific progress.
+<p style='text-align: justify;'> Collaboration is the heart of scientific progress.
 I am fortunate to collaborate with talented researchers and institutions around the world.
 Together, we endeavor to address some of the most pressing inquiries and pioneer meaningful progress.
 I extend an invitation to connect with me and engage in discussions regarding our shared scientific interests.
-Please don't hesitate to reach out via [**email**](mailto:ke.cheng@my.cityu.edu.hk) or connect with me on [twitter](https://twitter.com/kecheng55).{style="text-align: justify;"}
+Please don't hesitate to reach out via [**email**](mailto:ke.cheng@my.cityu.edu.hk) or connect with me on [**Twitter**](https://twitter.com/kecheng55). </p>

 ## Closing Remarks:

-Thank you for visiting my research website and taking the time to explore my scientific journey.
+<p style='text-align: justify;'> Thank you for visiting my research website and taking the time to explore my scientific journey.
 I am excited to continue pushing the boundaries of what we know and uncovering the mysteries that lie ahead.
-Together, we can embark on an exhilarating voyage of exploration and innovation. {style="text-align: justify;"}
+Together, we can embark on an exhilarating voyage of exploration and innovation. </p>
-**Stay curious!**
+<p style='text-align: justify;'> **Stay curious!** </p>